Trinity Western University: Campus

 The main campus is located in the rural Township of Langley, British Columbia, occupying 157 acre on the edge of historic Fort Langley.
 Fort Langley, a former fur-trade post of the Hudson's Bay Company, was selected by Governor Sir James Douglas as the provisional capital of the newly established Colony of British Columbia in 1858.
 There is a residence hall on campus named in honour of Douglas.
 The campus is situated about 45 minutes southeast from Vancouver and about 2 hours north from Seattle.

-Campus buildings vary in age and style from Hanson Chapel, completed in 1962 (the first building completed on campus), to the Skidmore Hall dormitory, completed in 2017.
-Today the campus consists of 35 buildings and residence halls that house the university's various departments and students.
+Campus buildings vary in age and style from Hanson Chapel, completed in 1962 (the first building completed on campus), to the Robert G. Kuhn Centre, completed in 2022.
+Today the campus consists of 36 buildings and residence halls that house the university's various departments and students.

 The architecture on campus is inspired by British Columbia, Rural B.C., and the Pacific Northwest.
 Modern red brick covers Alloway Library, Larsen Atrium, and Stanley Nelson Student Centre at the main part of campus.
 Other significant buildings on campus include Robert N. Thompson Building which houses the Political Science, History, English, and Geography departments.
 The newly built and yet to be named Music Building is home to the School of Art, Media + Culture.
 The Faculty of Natural and Applied Sciences are housed in the Neufeld Science Centre, which experienced a major renovation in 2011, and the Vernon Stromback Centre at the east end of campus.
 In total there are 33 buildings on the university campus.

-During President Raymond's tenure, the university has built the Music Building in 2010, and in 2011 Fraser Hall and the Neufeld Science Centre received major renovations in 2011.
+During President Raymond's tenure, the university built the Music Building in 2010, and in 2011 Fraser Hall and the Neufeld Science Centre received major renovations in 2011.
 In 2012 the Vernon Strombeck Centre received a significant interior and exterior renovation, and in 2013 the prominent Robert N. Thompson building was re-modeled...
-In September 2017, Trinity Western opened the first new dormitory in twenty-five years, as a result of rising enrollment.
+In September 2017, Trinity Western opened the first new dormitory in twenty-five years, as a result of rising enrolment.

 Cafeteria meals are now served in an all-you-care-to-eat style, and three smaller venues around campus offer additional food services.

 Academic facilities

 The Norma Marion Alloway Library is the main library for undergraduate students, holding a circulation of over 300,000 books, 12,000 periodical subscriptions, and computer access to thousands more titles.
 The university archives house several special collections: the Mel Smith Archives, the Robert N. Thompson Archives, and the Lyle Wicks Papers, which chronicle Canada's political history through the works and personal documents of these three political figures.
 The library also has a Korean collection.

-The Faculty of Graduate Studies and seminaries each maintain their own individual libraries.

-Wireless internet is available across campus.